Frequently Asked Questions

 Exceptions include:

-Yes.
 I don't treat chronic or acute conditions, such as bipolar disorder and schizophrenia.
-I also do not treat individuals with severe depression, current suicidal or homicidal thoughts/behaviors, or personality disorders.
+I also don't treat individuals with severe depression, current suicidal or homicidal thoughts/behaviors, or personality disorders.

 Psychology Today is a great resource to help you find a mental health professional that specializes in these areas.